necopinus/necopinus.xyz/digital-orrery/2018-06-02-denver-botanic-gardens.md

 ![A round, Chinese-style garden entrance](../photography/assets/2018-06-02-garden-gateway.webp)

-The northwestern gate to June’s PlantAsia at the Denver Botanic Gardens.
+The northwestern gate to June's PlantAsia at the Denver Botanic Gardens.

 ![A close-up of a bamboo trunk](assets/2018-06-02-denver-botanic-gardens-05.webp)

-Bamboo in June’s PlantAsia at the Denver Botanic Gardens.
+Bamboo in June's PlantAsia at the Denver Botanic Gardens.

 ![A close-up of a bamboo trunk](assets/2018-06-02-denver-botanic-gardens-06.webp)

-Bamboo in June’s PlantAsia at the Denver Botanic Gardens.
+Bamboo in June's PlantAsia at the Denver Botanic Gardens.

 ![A prickly pear cactus flower](assets/2018-06-02-denver-botanic-gardens-07.webp)